Offboarding - How to make exit management a success

 - Trade secrets

-A structured offboarding process helps to minimise or completely avoid the risk of data breaches.
-However, the groundwork for this should already be laid during onboarding.
+A structured offboarding process helps to minimise or completely avoid the risk of data protection breaches.
+However, the foundations for this should already be laid during onboarding.

 The following measures can be taken for this:

-- Completely and comprehensibly record when which equipment and materials were handed over to the employees.
+- Completely and comprehensibly record when which devices and materials were handed over to the employees

-- Document which access rights the respective employees have received over time in order to be able to revoke them completely later.
+- Document which access rights each employee has received over time in order to fully revoke them later.

-- Usemobile device management solutions for device management.
-Access or entire devices can be blocked remotely with just a few clicks.
+- Use Mobile Device Management solutions for device management.
+This allows access or entire devices to be blocked remotely with just a few clicks.

 An essential part of a structured offboarding process should be an offboarding discussion (or exit interview) before the final departure.
 Depending on the reason for the separation, the exit interview is conducted by the line manager or the HR department.

-An interview guide created as part of the offboarding concept ensures that the interview proceeds in a targeted manner.
-The guideline contains all relevant points to be discussed.
-It includes topics on which the company wants feedback from the employee, such as:
+A guideline for discussions created as part of the offboarding concept ensures that the interview is focused.
+The guideline contains all the relevant points that should be discussed.
+This includes topics on which the company would like feedback from the employee, such as:

 - Corporate culture